 The Last Week | Thomas ‘Tomska’ Ridgewell

-For the past 100 weeks of our lives, Thomas ‘Tomska’ Ridgewell has vlogged his experiences, sometimes with the help of his friends.
-He has really let us in to his life in a way that he hadn’t before.
-A few months ago, he let the audience know that he would be ending the series at 100 and, sadly, the time has come.
+For the past 100 weeks of our lives, Thomas ‘Tomska’ Ridgewell has vlogged his life, sometimes with the help of his friends.
+Last Week has really let us into Tom’s life in a way that we hadn’t experienced before.
+But a few months ago, he let the audience know that he would be ending the series at 100 – and, sadly, the time has now come.

 My Top 10 Films of 2017 | Sammy Paul

-Sammy Paul is an incredible director and producer in his own right and his knowledge and level of craft have come via watching a lot of different films.
+Sammy Paul is an incredible director and producer in his own right, and his knowledge and level of craft have come via watching a lot of different films.
 This means that his taste has been refined to a place where others look to him for recommendations and, thankfully, he’s whittled his top films of the year down into one video.
-His list isn’t really limited to ten, with eight honourable mentions as well so there’s even more chance to find something in there for you to love.
+And his list isn’t just limited to ten – with eight honourable mentions as well, there’s even more chance to find something in there that you’ll love.

-Films like Good Time starring Robert Pattinson (on Netflix) and The Big Sick (on Amazon Prime) are available to watch right now so go and get caught up to join in the frankly wonderful discussion in the comments of this video.
+Films like Good Time starring Robert Pattinson (on Netflix) and The Big Sick (on Amazon Prime) are available to watch right now, so go and get caught up to join in the frankly wonderful discussion in this video’s comments section.
 Here’s to continuing the annual tradition this time next year!

 Post Birth Recovery Tips/Tricks/Hacks (Postpartum) | Louise Pentland

 Since the birth, Louise has uploaded a lot of content about motherhood and all of the things that come along with it.
-This video is a one stop shop for all her tips about how to recover from childbirth.
-She mentions a lot of graphic things to do with childbirth so do keep that in mind.
-However, its great to see Louise putting her all into her motherhood content and her passion to inform shine through.
+This video is a one-stop shop for all her tips about how to recover from childbirth, and it’s great to see Louise putting her all into her motherhood content and letting her passion to inform shine through.

 The Notting Hill reference at the beginning of the video is hilarious as well, so watch out for that one.